mhayes853/swift-operation/Sources/QueryCore/Documentation.docc/Articles/UtilizingQueryContext.md

 }
 ```

 Writing reliable and deterministic tests for code that utilizes this query is not as straightforward.
 Since we utilize `URLSession.shared` here, we are essentially forced to make a real network call that won't return deterministic data every time we try to test code that utilizes this query.
-Sometimes, this is a fine as we may want to test end-to-end flows.
+Sometimes, this is fine as we may want to test end-to-end flows.
 Yet often we may want to simulate failures, or return mock data that tests a specific edge case of the code utilizing this query.

 A simple start to this would be to make a custom context property that allows us to mock the network behavior in the query.
 You may think that you can utilize a custom `URLProtocol` for this.
 While this can work, this can be quite cumbersome as creating a mock `URLProtocol` can be somewhat challenging.
 Doing this is generally [not recommended](https://forums.swift.org/t/mock-urlprotocol-with-strict-swift-6-concurrency/77135/15) as `URLSession` behaves quite differently based on the `URLProtocol`s provided to it.
 Instead, we'll introduce a lightweight protocol that wraps one of `URLSession`'s methods, and conform `URLSession` to the protocol.
 Then, we'll expose a context property that defaults to `URLSession.shared`.